 Between 2010-2014, Dr Cole was a visiting scientific Oak Ridge Institute for Science and Education (ORISE) Fellow at the Central Identification Laboratory, Joint Base Pearl Harbor / Hickam, Hawaii.

-Since 2015, Dr. Cole has been working on a two-volume history of DoD’s program to account for service members who went missing during America’s historic conflicts (WWII, the Korean War, the Vietnam War, Cold War era).
-Volume I — Searching for Missing American Servicemen in the Soviet Union will be published in April 2018 (Palgrave-Macmillan).
+Dr. Cole completed the first volume of a two-volume history of DoD’s program to account for service members who went missing during America’s historic conflicts (WWII, the Korean War, the Vietnam War, Cold War era).
+Volume I — Searching for Missing American Servicemen in the Soviet Union was published in April 2018 (Palgrave-Macmillan).

-Dr. Cole, who is currentlly a non-resident Senior Fellow in the Security and Crisis Management Program at the Shanghai Academy of Social Sciences, completed a fellowship as a resident scholar in the Rajarathnam School of International Studies (RSIS) at the Nanyang Technological University in Singapore.
+Dr. Cole completed a fellowship as a resident scholar in the Rajarathnam School of International Studies (RSIS) at the Nanyang Technological University in Singapore.
 The product of the RSIS fellow was a monograph, “The Political Utility of Radioactive Material in Southeast Asia.
 Dr. Cole has also been a consultant to PBS Distribution.

 Dr. Cole’s telecommunications sector experience centred on sustainable development models and analysis of telecommunications in developing countries.
 He has worked on projects or analyzed the macro-economic indicator for telecom development in China, Russia, India, Chile, Brazil, Honduras, Mexico, Poland, Czech Republic, Bosnia-Herzegovina, Romania, Ethiopia, Ghana, Mozambique, Namibia, Nigeria, South Africa, Zambia, and other countries.